 - There are some simple, cheap and effective ways to improve the health of cassava crops:

 - Weed and compost to improve soil health

-- You and your neighbours can both benefit from controlling pest and disease
+- Individual farmers and their neighbours can both benefit from controlling pest and disease